-Following my statement to the House on 5 January, I am updating the House on an interim extension of the current Transport for London (TfL) funding settlement that was due to expire on 4 February 2022 by two weeks to 18 February.
+I am updating the House on an interim extension of the current Transport for London funding settlement that was due to expire on 11 December 2021 by one week.
 This has been agreed by the Mayor of London.